Dylan Schneider

 Dylan Schneider (born October 9, 1999) is an American country music singer and songwriter.
 He self-released his debut extended play, Wannabe in August 2016.
-Labelled "Country Music's Next Rising Star" by Billboard, Schneider has landed two EPs in the top 20 of the magazine's Heatseekers Albums chart in under a year without a label to support them.
+Labelled "Country Music's Next Rising Star" by Billboard, Schneider has landed two EPs in the Top 20 of the magazine's Heatseekers Albums chart in under a year without a label to support them.

+In the following years, Schneider released a series of EPs, secured a publishing deal, and toured with artists such as Florida Georgia Line and Morgan Wallen.
+Schneider's achievements include two RIAA-certified Gold records and a Top 5 hit as a songwriter with Dustin Lynch’s “Momma’s House.”